CivicActions/ssp-toolkit/docs/controls/AC.md

 ##### Project

-The The Project ensures that assigned authorizations for controlling access to the system is enforced in accordance with the user definitions noted in Section 1.1.1 of the Project SSP.
+The Project Full Name ensures that assigned authorizations for controlling access to the system is enforced in accordance with the user definitions noted in Section 1.1.1 of the Project SSP.
 The technical support staff ensures that access to security functions and protected information is restricted to authorized personnel.
 Access will be controlled with access control list used on each instance.
 Members of one group cannot access resources defined for other groups unless explicitly permitted.

 ### AC-3(9): Access Enforcement